osok/hawkeye/docs/deafult_prompt.md

 - The folder `docs/conventions/` contains documents that describe the coding conventions used in this project for a number of differnt libraries.
 - Use context7 tool to find usage and examples for many code libraries.
 - Use the exa tool to search the web.
+- as things are completed on the tasklist please update the tasklist before moving on.

 ## Must adhere to
 - Most importantly **NEVER** use `asyncio`, this causes massive problems when coding in python.